openshift/enhancements/enhancements/installer/nutanix-ahv-ipi.md

   - prismCentralPass (required string): Password for Prism central access.
   - cluster (required string): Nutanix cluster (Prism Element) where the OpenShift cluster will be created.
   - container (required string): Nutanix container name for OS disk install.
-  - Subnet (required string): Nutanix subnet name (IPAM or DHCP Enabled).
+  - subnet (required string): Nutanix subnet name (IPAM or DHCP Enabled).

 - Provide documentation (in similar format to other supported IPI platforms) to help users use and customize the IPI installer on Nutanix:
   - Prerequisite instructions prior to invoking installer